drewsilcock/drewsilcock.github.io/_posts/2014-07-21-meters-per-pixel.md

 title: Calculating meters per pixel from aerial photographs
 permalink: meters-per-pixel
 comments: True
+categories: Science
 ---

 ## Aim

+Say you're doing some aerial photogrammetry, for scientific purposes.
+Then you need to know those pernickety little details like the resolution that your pictures will produce, and the precision you can infer from this.
+This post shows how to calculate how many meters each pixel of a photo taken by a particular camera corresponds to, given the required information.

-The aim of this post is to demonstrate how to calculate the number of meters a single pixel takes up in a photo, when taken pointing directly downwards from an aerial position such as a UAV.
-The example values given are those taken from the Canon Ixus 132 I am currently working with.
+The trigonometry assumes that you are flying a UAV with the camera facing directly downwards.
+The example values given are those taken from the Canon Ixus 132 I am using for my aerial photogrammetry project.

 <!--more-->